mendix/docs/content/developerportal/deploy/mendix-sso.md

     * Click **OK** to close the **Project Settings**
     {{% alert type="info" %}}If there is a different After startup microflow, you should not remove it, but rather remove the AfterStartup_MendixSSO microflow which is an action in the existing microflow{{% /alert %}}

-Mendix SSO is now deactivated.
+Mendix SSO will be deactivated the next time you deploy your app.
 You can still use it for local end-user administration.

 ### 3.2 Removing Mendix Single Sign-On